-USC’s tuition is based on a per unit rate of $1,536 for the 2013-14 school year.
-The MPA is a 40 unit program if you have two years of work experience; 41 units if you have less than two years of work experience.
-The cost of attendance varies by semester and depends upon the number of units taken and number of semesters enrolled.
+USC’s tuition is based on a per unit rate of $1,938 for the 2019-20 school year.
+The MPA is a 40-unit program for students with two years of work experience and 41 units for students with less than two years.
+The total cost of attendance varies by semester, the number of units taken, and the number of semesters enrolled.
 Detailed information concerning tuition and fees can be found in the USC Schedule of Classes.

-The MPA program launched an online program in the fall of 2011.
-The MPA offered at our University Park and Sacramento campuses have course sequencing that many students find compatible with working full-time and attending USC part-time.
+The MPA program offered at our University Park and Sacramento campuses have course sequencing that most students find compatible with working full-time.
 Courses are primarily offered in the evening or in the intensive format.

-The entire program or parts of the program can be completed at the University of Southern California University Park campus adjacent to downtown Los Angeles, at the USC Capital Center in Sacramento, or online.
-Online students are unable to take courses at either campus and students studying on campus are unable to take courses online at this time.
+The entire program or parts of the program may be completed at the USC University Park campus adjacent to downtown Los Angeles, at the USC Capital Center in Sacramento, or online.

-The limit for transferable coursework is up to eight units.
-All transferred coursework is pending approval.
+The limit for transferable coursework is eight units.
+All transferred coursework must be approved by USC Price.

-Transfer work must have been completed within seven years of admission or readmission to a USC master’s degree program to be applied toward that degree.
-Students wishing to transfer coursework that is more than seven years old may request to do so, but they will need to demonstrate that the content is current.
+Transfer work must have been completed within seven years of admission or readmission to a USC master’s degree program.
+Students wishing to transfer coursework that is more than seven years old may request to do so, but they will need to demonstrate that the content remains current.

 Can I take courses before being formally admitted to the program?

-Yes, non-degree students may enroll in some classes, however there are restrictions.
-You may enroll in classes as a limited status student with permission from the degree program director.
-In order to apply for this designation, you must complete a limited student status application and provide official or unofficial copies of your transcripts and a minimum undergraduate GPA of 3.0.
-The maximum number of units that you may complete as a limited status student is 12 units (the limit for most Price programs is 8 units).
+Yes.
+Non-degree students may enroll in some classes, however there are restrictions.
+Students may enroll in classes as a “limited status” student with permission from the degree program director.
+To apply for this designation, the student must complete a limited student status application and provide official or unofficial copies of your transcripts showing a minimum undergraduate GPA of 3.0.
+The maximum number of units a student may complete under the limited status designation is 12 units (the limit for most Price programs is 8 units).
 Requirements for limited status can be found here.

-Students admitted to the MPA program are required to have successfully completed at least 12 semester units of undergraduate social sciences courses.
-Students who are deficient in social sciences are informed of that in their letter of admission.
-The social science prerequisite units may be taken at an accredited college or university.
-They must be completed with a grade C or higher and within the first 12 units of enrollment in the MPA program.
+A minimum of 12 units of undergraduate social science courses.
+Students who are deficient in social sciences units are informed of this in the letter of admission.
+The social science prerequisite units may be taken at any accredited college or university.
+They must be completed with a grade of “C” or better and within the first 12 units of enrollment in the Price MPA program.

-There is no thesis required.
-MPA students complete a capstone course.
-This capstone course provides students with the experience that integrates the core knowledge, skills, and values acquired throughout their MPA coursework.
-The major part of this course will divide students into teams to conduct a semester-long project with nonprofits and public government agencies for an opportunity to explore the natural world through hands-on educational experience while offering a summary of their analyses and recommendations to their partnering agencies.
+There is no thesis required, however MPA students must complete a capstone course.
+The capstone provides students with an experience that integrates core knowledge, skills, and values acquired throughout their MPA coursework.
+The primary part of this course will divide students into teams to conduct a semester-long project with nonprofits and public government agencies, after which students will offer a summary of their analyses and recommendations to the partnering agencies.

-Once a student begins the program, coursework from another university such as a statistics course cannot be taken at another university.
-A student does however have the opportunity to take coursework in different schools at the University of Southern California if the request is approved by both the Price School and the other school.
+Once a student begins the MPA program, applicable coursework (such as a statistics course) may not be taken at another university.
+A student does, however, have the opportunity to take coursework in different schools at the University of Southern California if a request is approved by both the Price School and the partnering school.